Call for Applications

 - Shortlisting will take place through the Science sub-committee of the GA2024 NOC, along with external reviewers.

-- Shortlisted candidates will be invited to a virtual interview during 24 October to 4 November 2022.
+- Shortlisted candidates will be invited to a virtual interview during 24 October to 4 November 2022 (this schedule to be revised).

-- Successful candidates (and supervisors) will be notified during the week of 7-11 November 2022.
+- Successful candidates (and supervisors) will be notified during the week of 7-11 November 2022 (this schedule to be revised).

 Outcome of your application

-Successful candidates will be informed during the week of 7 – 11 November 2022.
+Successful candidates will be informed during the week of 7 – 11 November 2022 (to be revised).
 Award of the scholarship is contingent on acceptance into an MSc programme in astronomy or astrophysics at a university in South Africa.

 Travel for international scholarship recipients